 ‘And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.
 What shall we then say to these things?
 If God be for us, who can be against us? ‘ Romans 8:28-31

 I have always enjoyed driving!
 I guess that is why when I was blessed with a job about 30 minutes from home, I really didn’t mind.
 Most of the time I listen to music when I am driving along, but that was not the case today.
-Silence reigned in the car and I was very deep in thought on my drive this morning when I focused on the road ahead I noticed it looked like mountains in the distance.
+Silence reigned in the car and I was very deep in thought on my drive this morning.
+As I focused on the road ahead I noticed it looked like mountains in the distance.
 Now I know there are not any mountains in Southwest Georgia at least not since last Thursday.
 The clouds were arranged in the sky in a way that made it look like the Great Smoky Mountains in the distance.
 For a moment in time my eyes were playing tricks on me.
 My perspective was tainted; I was seeing something in a different way.

 In my walk with God, I often see things differently than the way that He wants me to see them.
 I often view God from the perspective that I have heard others share about Him.
 When they tell me how God has been working in their life, I get a glimpse of the essence of God’s character.
-As I get into the Word of God and study His nature, I begin to learn even more.
+Then I get into the Word of God and study His nature, I begin to learn even more.
 The deepest lessons I have learned about God however have come through experience.
 When I have been betrayed by a friend, I have come to truly know Him as the “friend that sticks closer than a brother” (Proverbs 18:24).
 Through brokenness and sickness, I have come to know Him as the Healer.
 In Financial lows, I have come to know Him as God, my provider.
-Recently, when my husband went through a health crisis and we almost lost him, I came to know God as the Comforter and God of Peace.
+Recently, when my husband went through a health crisis, I came to know God as the Comforter and God of Peace.
 People may wonder how I was holding it all together.
 Well, I wasn’t.
 God was holding me together.
 We stand and sing in Worship, “I want to know you(God) more, I want to know you more”, but I wonder if we are willing to go to the hard places and be put in uncomfortable circumstances in order to really get to know God in the way He wants to be known.

 Often trials and tribulations comes into the life of the believer.
 It is the world in which we live it.
 A perfect creation was broken by man and his sin (Genesis 3).
 We have been living in a broken world ever since then.
 God has made a way to restore us back to Himself and it is through the person of Jesus Christ.
 God wants to have a deeper relationship with you.
 When we receive Him into our heart and life at salvation, we receive all of God that there is to get.
 The thing we need to realize is God may not have all of us.
 We may not even realize there is something we may be holding back from getting to know God more.
 He wants to reveal Himself to us.
 Are we ready to let God put us in a tight spot where the only place we can look is up?
 Perspective sure can be an interesting thing.
 Thankfully God is willing to take my perspective and turn it toward His way, and walk every step along with me until I am closer to Him than I ever thought possible.